ScottyMacCVC/Election_Analysis/README.md

 ## Summary
 The analysis of the the election show that:
 - There were 369,711 votes cast in the election.

 The candidates were:
-    -Charles Casper Stockham
+- Charles Casper Stockham
-    -Diana DeGette
+- Diana DeGette
-    -Raymon Anthony Doane
+- Raymon Anthony Doane

 The candidate results were:
-    -Charles Casper Stockham received 85,213 or 23% of the overall vote -Diana DeGette received 272,892 or 73.8% of the overall vote -Raymon Anthony Doane received 24,801 or 6.7% of the overall vote The winner of the election was:
+- Charles Casper Stockham received 85,213 or 23% of the overall vote
+- Diana DeGette received 272,892 or 73.8% of the overall vote
+- Raymon Anthony Doane received 24,801 or 6.7% of the overall vote

+The winner of the election was:
-    -Diana DeGette received 272,892 or 73.8% of the overall vote
+- Diana DeGette received 272,892 or 73.8% of the overall vote

 ### ![Election Results](https://github.com/ScottyMacCVC/Election_Analysis/blob/main/Election%20Results.jpg)